avaframe/AvaFrame/docs/moduleAna1Tests.rst

 This result is illustrated in the following figure.

 .. _fig-altitude-energy-conservation:

 .. figure:: _static/energyLineTheory.png
     :width: 90%

+    Center of mass profile (dark blue line with the dots) with on top, the energy line (light blue) and the velocity altitude points (colored squared)

-Let us now consider a system of material blocks flowing down a slope and obeying to Coulomb friction.
-We can sum the previous equation :numref:`fig-altitude-energy-conservation` of each block after weighting it by the block mass.
+Considering a system of material blocks flowing down a slope with to Coulomb friction: we can sum the previous equation :eq:`altitude-energy-conservation` of each block after weighting it by the block mass.
 This leads to the mass average energy conservation equation: